 Ron spoke proudly about his dad’s service during WWII, but said that despite the article in the newsletter, his time with the Flying Tigers had never been officially acknowledged.
 So I did a quick search of the pilot roster on the official “Flying Tiger Association” website and sure enough, his name did not appear on the final list.

 Briefly told, C. James Crysler earned his wings in March of 1942 from the Air Corps Advanced Flying School at Luke Field in Phoenix, Arizona.
 Three months later, after completing his first bombing run over Burma, he and his crew were forced to bail out of their B-25 over the Burma/Chinese border while being pursued by the enemy.
 They hiked through the jungle for seven days, eventually making their way to Kunming, China, home base for the Flying Tigers.
 Lt.
 Crysler flew with the AVG from mid-June to early July of 1942.
-When they disbanded, he joined the 74th Fighter Squadron and flew an additional 68 combat missions throughout the China/Burma/India Theater, earning a chestful of medals for his time and trouble.
+When they disbanded, he joined the 74th Fighter Squadron and flew an additional 68 combat missions throughout the China/Burma/India Theater, earning him a chestful of medals.

 He passed on his passion for flying to his son Ron, who had his own distinguished career with the Navy.
 Ron graduated at the top of his class from Advanced Jets at Corpus Christi, TX, in 1969, flew 147 missions during the Vietnam War while stationed aboard the USS Oriskany, and then worked as a commercial airline pilot for 34 years before retiring.
 Ron helped Cathleen Keele after her husband died in 1977, and he assisted me in 2013 with my oral history project.
-This is my chance to return the favor and set the record straight about his father’s brief combat service with the “Flying Tigers.”
-Stay tuned.
+The next two stories are my chance to return the favor and set the record straight about his father’s combat service with the legendary “Flying Tigers.”

 –The Curtiss P-40 Warhawk–